vobyjs/voby/README.md

 #### `useResolved`

-This hook receives a value potentially wrapped in functions and/or observables, and unwraps it recursively.
+This hook receives a value, or an array of values, potentially wrapped in functions and/or observables, and unwraps it/them.

 If no callback is used then it returns the unwrapped value, otherwise it returns whatever the callback returns.